DeFliTeam/Docker/README.md

 NOTE UPON INSTALLING THE DeFli Docker You Will Need to Know:
 Altitude
 Long/Lat to 5 decimal places
 These can be obtained from https://www.freemaptools.com/elevation-finder.htm

+# Instructions

+Please follow the instructions in this file order: